isabelspsbatista/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 ## 👤 About Me
 Cybersecurity professional with a focus on Governance, Risk, and Compliance (GRC).
-I build practical projects in risk assessment, security policies, and control implementation to develop real-world skills in managing and reducing organizational risk.
+This portfolio showcases hands-on projects covering risk assessments, policy development, compliance frameworks (ISO 27001, NIST, DORA), incident response, and internal audit processes.
+Each project is designed to simulate real-world scenarios and demonstrate practical cybersecurity and risk management skills.

 ## 🧠 Skills
 - Risk assessment and analysis